Practical Ethics and Responsibility Competition

 “All of us are responsible for combatting climate change”.

-• Liability responsibility: This is usually applied only to people.
+• Liability responsibility: This is usually applied only to people or groups.
 It means that the relevant person can be held accountable, and maybe blamed or praised, for an outcome.

 “You knew what you were doing when you pushed him: you are responsible for his injuries!”